Subscribe

 (This review originally featured in Wild #191, Autumn 2024)

 We all know—OK, most of us know—that light is right when it comes to gear.
 But space is a not insubstantial issue either, which is why is great to see that MSR has considered both when it comes to its redesigned and expanded range of Titan ultralight cookware.
-The entire range is made from titanium, which has half the weight of steel but twice the strength of aluminium, and it’s all designed to nest together better than ever before.
+The entire range is made from titanium, which has half the weight of steel but twice the strength of aluminium, and it’s all designed to nest together better than ever before

 Starting with its redesigned Titan Kettles, there are two new sizes—1400 and 900mls—both of which can fit MSR’s Pocket Rocket Stoves and MSR’s fuel canisters.
 The 1400ml kettle weighs just 153g, and the 900ml version 126g; both have silicone folding handles, improved pouring spouts, and interior gradation lines—perfect for figuring out exactly how much water you need to pour into your freeze-dried meals.
 Yum!